ASchmidt1024/blank-ebook/README.md

 # BL4NK

-Light, powerful and free template for Joomla!
+Light, powerful and free template for Joomla!™
 for faster and easier web development.

 [blank.rocks](http://blank.rocks) or [GitHub](https://github.com/Bloggerschmidt/Blank)

-for Joomla!
+for Joomla!™

 from Alexander Schmidt